ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Upon receipt of a `CollectionReq`, the Leader begins by checking that it recognizes the task ID in the request path.
 If not, it MUST abort with error `unrecognizedTask`.

-Then, the Leader verifies that the request meets the requirements of the batch parameters using the procedure in
+The Leader MAY further validate the request according to the requirements in
+{{batch-validation}} and abort with the indicated error, though some conditions such as the number of valid reports may not be verifiable while handling the CollectionReq message, and the batch will have to be re-validated later on regardless.

-{{batch-validation}}.
-If so, it immediately responds with HTTP status 201.
+If the Leader finds the CollectionReq to be valid, it immediately responds with HTTP status 201.

 The Leader then begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on the VDAF) as